gaps-closure/gaps-closure.github.io/docs/C/03-03-01-conflict-analyzer.md

 ### `opt` pass for the Program Dependence Graph (PDG)

 The Program Dependence Graph (PDG)@program_mandering @kSplit @ptrsplit is an abstraction over a C/C++ program which specifies its control and data dependencies in a graph data structure.
 The PDG is computed by adding an anlysis pass to clang.
-The resulting graph is then parsed into a format that minizinc can reason about.
+The resulting graph is then parsed into a format that MiniZinc can reason about.

-**XXX:May be worth adding a sample graph image showing visually what the pdg computes and then show the pdg.mzn file showing the input to minizinc.**
+**XXX:May be worth adding a sample graph image showing visually what the pdg computes and then show the pdg.mzn file showing the input to MiniZinc.**

-During the invocation of the conflict analyzer, a subprocess is spawned in python to retrieve this `minizinc` representation of the PDG.
+During the invocation of the conflict analyzer, a subprocess is spawned in python to retrieve this `minizinc` (problem instance in MiniZinc format) representation of the PDG.

 The relevant PDG node types for conflict analysis are Inst (instructions), VarNode (global, static, or module static